 - IB: 40-42 points, with 776 at Higher Level

 and a wide variety of other equivalent qualifications from around the world.
 See university webpages for more details on these.

 Land Economy has no essential subect requirements but Economics, Mathematics, or Geography would be useful to a Land Economist

 All applicants for Land Economy are required to take the pre-interview written assessment for Land Economy at an authorised centre local to them (for a lot of applicants, this will be their school/college).
 This will be the Thinking Skills Assessment (Critical Thinking and Problem Solving; 90 minutes) or TSA.

-You must be registered in advance (separately from your UCAS application) to take the assessment - the registration deadline is 15 October 2019.
+You must be registered in advance (separately from your UCAS application) to take the assessment, the registration deadline is 15 October.
 Your assessment centre must register you for the pre-interview assessment; you’re not able to register yourself.
-See the written assessments page for information about assessment centres and registration.
-The pre-interview written assessment for Land Economy will be taken on 30 October 2019.
+See the pre-interview written assessments page for information about assessment centres, registration deadline and date of the assessment.
 Please check the Cambridge Assessment Admissions Testing website for scheduled start times.
 Please note that your performance in the pre-interview assessment will not be considered in isolation, but will be taken into account alongside the other elements of your application.

 Homerton may ask for submitted written work.
 Applicants will be advised about this nearer the time of interviews.
 Homerton tends to interview Land Economy applicants quite early, probably in late November, but there is more detail about these in the At Homerton section.